silentrob/harp-editor/README.md

 - Deployes to Harp Platform [Not done]

 ## Roadmap

 ### MVP TODOS aka current issues
 - Create Lists / Entries
 - Renaming files saves [Object]
 - Add CLI to init
-- layout true / false should not be a string
 - Add Titles to content list
 - Filter entries out of pages ?
 - delete _data files if you remove the last entry